kadena-io/pact/docs/en/pact-reference.rst

 .. code:: yaml

-   name: "executed"            # Whether the step was executed (in private
+   name: "executed"            # Only required for private pacts to indicate
-   type: boolean               # cases, steps can be skipped).
+   type: boolean               # if step was executed or skipped.
-   required: true
+   required: false

 .. code:: yaml